-Course Offer 2021-23
+Course Offer 2023-25

-As Year 11 students you will soon be revising for your GCSE examinations and already exploring Post 16 options.
+As Year 11 students you will soon be revising for your examinations and already exploring Post 16 options.
 This is a very important stage of your educational journey if you want to progress and take that next step towards your chosen career.
 At Queen's Park High School, our Sixth Form provides a wealth of opportunities to further your studies.

-We pride ourselves on being an inclusive sixth form that provides a wide range of courses suited to the needs of our learners.
+We pride ourselves on being an inclusive Sixth Form that provides a wide range of courses suited to the needs of our learners.

-Inside this booklet you will find detailed information about the courses which are on offer to students enrolled in the Sixth Form at Queen's Park High School in 2021-23.
+Inside this booklet you will find detailed information about the courses which are on offer from September 2023.
 The information will tell you what you need to know about each course including content, structure, number of exams and assessment methods.

-Please read all of the information carefully so that you are making informed decisions.
+Please read all of the information carefully so that you are making informed decisions, when selecting the courses you would like to study.

-It is also very important to talk to subject specialists who can expand on this core information and who can answer any questions you may have.
-Please take full advantage of the advice and guidance opportunities available to you.
-These are big decisions so do make sure that you ask anything and everything that comes to mind.
+It is also very important to talk to subject specialists who can expand on this information and who can answer any questions you may have.
+Please take full advantage of the advice and guidance opportunities available to you and have in the forefront of your mind what your next steps beyond Sixth Form might be.